-From a high visibility kick-off in 2017 to an exuberant field trip by a cohesive team of students and teachers four months later – what’s going on with Project SEED in Brazil, and how did things happen so quickly?
+From a high visibility kick-off in 2017 to an exuberant field trip by a cohesive team of students and teachers shortly afterwards – what’s going on with Project SEED in Brazil, and how did things happen so quickly?

 Things have indeed moved quickly in Brazil, but then that’s where they wrote the book on which Project SEED is based.
 Unfair advantage?
 They don’t think so.
 With this unique new approach to helping disadvantaged youth find jobs, everyone can play and everyone is a winner.

 Inspired by the kick-off, thyssenkrupp Elevator Brazil employees promptly went to work.
 A steering committee was formed consisting of five employee volunteers, with two other volunteers in key supporting roles.

 Next, the curriculum was finalized (see box).
 In Brazil’s case, this was simply a matter of adapting the program developed by thyssenkrupp Elevator volunteers for use at the Pão dos Pobres Institute in Porto Alegre.
 The underserved city of Lorena, midway between Rio and São Paulo was chosen as the launch site for this pilot phase in Brazil.

 “For the thyssenkrupp Elevator volunteers, it is very gratifying to be able to share our knowledge and help in the employability of these young people.
 It also feels like a worthy exercise of our citizenship responsibilities.”